Board Certified, Sexual Offense Attorney

 Child Pornography Investigation

 Department of Homeland Security agents and state officers raided 23-year old’s apartment after tracking software detected large amounts of child pornography.
-Before hiring the Chetson Firm, client admitted to conduct.
+Before hiring a Raleigh sex crime lawyer at The Chetson Firm, client admitted to conduct.
 We arranged for client to cooperate with authorities in apprehending manufacturers of the illegal pornography; arrest avoided, and no prosecution.

 Multiple Rape Counts